Touch screen hardware: now and tomorrow

 The introduction of first touchscreen-enabled devices or what we can call the first, or primitive phase goes back in 1965.
 Far ahead of their time, those capacitive technology devices found some applications but remained niche products for almost 50 years.
 Resistive touch panels technology tackled some of the most serious disadvantages of those, but still only a few commercial applications were adopted.

 And then, something radical happened which triggered the second phase and one of the biggest revolutions in the high-tech industry.
 The impact of this new phase in the industry was tremendous.
-The revenues of some companies sky-rocketed –name Apple, while other once-leading companies were led to oblivion (Nokia, Blackberry).
+The revenues of some companies sky-rocketed –namely Apple, while other once-leading companies were led to oblivion (Nokia, Blackberry).
 The maturing of the involved technologies played, of course, a catalytic role to make this happen, but the spark that lit the dynamite barrel was that the user interface of touchscreen devices became super simple and intuitive.
+The change in the touch screen hardware paved the way for vast touchscreen adoption.

 We’re only at the beginning of the touchscreen evolution.
 The third phase, which is about to begin, will define the new leaders.

 In phase three, touchscreens will be the most common language of human-computer interaction, replacing keys, buttons, and clicks.
-We will witness the rise of an immense number of new verticals and use-cases ranging from education to aviation, from vending machines to gaming, interactive desks, restaurants, hotels and our homes and our cars.
-Good news is the market will grow yet this will come along with bigger competition and a strong impact on profit margins.
+We will witness the rise of an immense number of new verticals.
+Use-cases will range from education to aviation, from vending machines to gaming, interactive desks, restaurants, hotels and our homes and our cars.
+Good news is the market will grow.
+Yet this will come along with bigger competition and a strong impact on profit margins.
+So, touch screen hardware companies must provide high performance, optimized touch sensors.

 On the other hand, cost and time-to-market set substantial limitations to what and when can be done.
 In such a competitive environment, differentiation and quick decision making will be crucial to product success.